Southern Cornbread Dressing

 Frequently Asked Questions

-Of course.
-Save all your leftover cornbread and store them in a freezer-safe container until you have enough to make 3 cups of cornbread crumbles.
+Absolutely.
+Save all your leftover cornbread and store it in a freezer-safe container until you have enough to make 3 cups of cornbread crumbles.
 Allow the cornbread to thaw in the refrigerator before making the dressing.

 The eggs help bind all the ingredients together.
-They can be skipped but the ingredients might not bind together as well.
+They can be skipped, but the ingredients might not bind together.

 dressing on a black plate with turkey, cranberry, peas, and turkey